timroesner/Blog/_posts/2020-05-03-starting-your-ios-design-system.md

 You'll notice that we can't define these dynamic colors within an extension of `UIColor` since those (currently) don't support Property Wrappers.
 If you still like to keep all your colors in one place, which you should, we can store them within a struct called `Theme`.

 ### Icons
 Icons are another important factor that determine the look of your app.
 Again Apple did us a huge favor with iOS 13 when they released SF Symbols, which I've [written about previously](/using-sf-symbols).
-However sometimes you don't find the right icon within these, or you support iOS 12 and will have to add a `PDF` version to the asset catalog anyways.
+However sometimes you don't find the right icon within these, or you support iOS 12 and have to add a `PDF` version to the asset catalog anyways.
 Now more than ever it's important to select the template image option, as you are likely to change the tint color based on your theme.
 Similar to the color assets, image assets use string based APIs, which come with the same drawbacks when renaming or removing.
 To combat this issue and give us compile time assurance, we can create a Build Phase that creates code references to these image assets at compile time.
 Let me know if you are interested in how to achieve this and I can share the script I use to generate these in a separate post.

 ### Elevation
 Elevations refer to the shadow applied to a view to make it appear as if it is elevated from the page.
-Again we use an extension, this time on `UIView` and a custom enum type for our different levels, which also defines the offset, radius, and opacity for each:
+Again we use an extension, this time on `UIView` and a custom enum type for our different levels, which also defines the `offset`, `radius`, and `opacity` for each:

 ```swift
 public enum Elevation {